An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Mirror partners of hypersurfaces of degree in

-Then, one has to exhibit a suitable (partial) resolution $\phi:\widehat{Y}^\vee\longrightarrow Y^\vee$ to computing $k_{\widehat{Y}^\vee}$ and making the required comparison with $m_{Y_d}$.
+Then, one has to exhibit a suitable (partial) resolution $\phi:\widehat{Y}^\vee\longrightarrow Y^\vee$ to compute $k_{\widehat{Y}^\vee}$ and make the required comparison with $m_{Y_d}$.
 Both the construction of $\phi$ and the computation of Hodge numbers, in particular of $h^1(\widehat{\Omega}_{\widehat{Y}^\vee})=k_{\widehat{Y}^\vee}$, are quite tricky.
-For $d=n+1$ this is a particular case of what already done by Batyrev \cite{Batyrev94}.
+For $d=n+1$ this is a particular case of Batyrev's results on toric \cy hypersurfaces \cite{Batyrev94}.
 But this is not the case for $d=n+\d$ with $\d\ge 2$.
-For this reason, we just anticipate here a statement resuming results whose proof will be deferred to the forthcoming paper \cite{R-fCI}, where this kind of construction and calculation will be performed in the more general context of complete intersections in toric varieties.
+For this reason, we just anticipate here a statement resuming results whose proof will be deferred to the forthcoming paper \cite{R-fpCI}, where this kind of construction and calculation will be performed in the more general context of complete intersections in toric varieties.

 \begin{theorem} Let $Y^\vee$ be the generic hypersurface of $\XX_{\aa_0}$ in the linear system $|D'_{\bb_0}|$ whose defining polynomial is $f^\vee\in\Cox(\XX_{\aa_0})$.
 There exists a possibly partial (depending on $\d\ge 1$) resolution $\phi: \widehat{\XX}_{\aa_0}\longrightarrow\XX_{\aa_0}$ such that the transformed hypersurface